molmd/mispr/docs/source/workflows/tutorials.rst

     1.
         :code:`mol_operation_type` refers to the operation to be performed on the input to process the molecule.

-        In this example, we are requesting to directly retrieve the molecule from PubChem by prviding a common name for the molecule to be used as query criteria for searching the PubChem database via the :code:`mol` input argument.
-For a for list of supported :code:`mol_operation_type` and the corresponding :code:`mol`, refer to :doc:`installation guide <../installation/index>`.
+        In this example, we are requesting to directly retrieve the molecule from PubChem by providing a common name for the molecule to be used as query criteria for searching the PubChem database via the :code:`mol` input argument.
+For a list of supported :code:`mol_operation_type` and the corresponding :code:`mol`, refer to :doc:`installation guide <../mispr.gaussian.utilities.mol.process_mol>`.

+Download :download:`esp_tutorial.py <../_downloads/esp_tutorial.py>`.

 Running an MD workflow